gsnedders/wpt-docs/docs/introduction.md

 named after the shortname of the spec (i.e. the name used for snapshot publications under `/TR/`); for WHATWG specs, they are typically named after the subdomain of the spec (i.e. trimming `.spec.whatwg.org` from the URL); for other specs, something deemed sensible is used.
-In all cases, there are occasional exceptions for historic reasons.
+In any case, there are occasional exceptions for historic reasons.

-Within the specification-specific directory there are two common ways of laying out tests.
-The first is a flat structure which is sometimes adopted for very short specifications.
-The alternative is a nested structure with each subdirectory corresponding to the id of a heading in the specification.
-This layout provides some implicit metadata about the part of a specification being tested according to its location in the filesystem, and is preferred for larger specifications.
+Within the specification-specific directory there are two common ways of laying out tests: the first is a flat structure which is sometimes adopted for very short specifications; the alternative is a nested structure with each subdirectory corresponding to the id of a heading in the specification.
+The latter provides some implicit metadata about the part of a specification being tested according to its location in the filesystem, and is preferred for larger specifications.

 ## Test Types

 The testsuite has a few types of tests, outlined below:

-* [testharness.js](writing-tests/testharness) tests, which are run through a JS harness and report their result back with JS.
+* [testharness.js](writing-tests/testharness) tests, which are run
+  through a JS harness and report their result back with JS.

-* [Reftests](writing-tests/reftests), which render two (or more) web pages and combine them with equality assertions about their rendering (e.g., A.html and B.html must render identically).
+* [Reftests](writing-tests/reftests), which render two (or more) web pages and combine them with equality assertions about their rendering (e.g., A.html and B.html must render identically), run either by the user switching between tabs/windows and trying to observe differences or through automated scripts.

+* [Visual tests](writing-tests/visual) which display a page where the result is determined either by a human looking at it or by comparing it with a saved screenshot for that user agent on that platform.

 * [Manual tests](writing-tests/manual), which rely on a human to run them and determine their result.

 * WebDriver tests, which are used for testing the WebDriver protocol itself.